RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/built-in.md

 The LINEIN BIF is enhanced by supporting the _encoding_ options specified in the STREAM OPEN command.

 * When an _encoding_ has not been specified for stream _name_, the standard BIF is called.
 * When an _encoding_ has been specified, a line is read, taking into account the end-of-line conventions defined by the _encoding_.
-The line is then decoded to UTF8, and returned as a TEXT string (the default), or as a
-  CODEPOINTS string, if __CODEPOINTS__ has been specified as an _encoding_ option of the STREAM OPEN command.
+The line is then decoded to UTF8, and returned as a TEXT string (the default), as a GRAPHEMES string, when __GRAPHEMES__ has been specified as an _encoding_ option of the STREAM OPEN command, or as a CODEPOINTS string, when __CODEPOINTS__ has been specified as an _encoding_ option of the STREAM OPEN command.
 * If an error is found in the decoding process, the behaviour of the LINEIN BIF is determined by the _error_handling_ method specified as an _encoding_ option of the STREAM OPEN command.
     * When __SYNTAX__ has been specified, a Syntax error is raised.
     * When __REPLACE__ has been specified, any character that cannot be decoded will be replaced with the Unicode Replacement character (``U+FFFD``).